-Step 1: Consultation on hearing history and current concerns.
+Step 1: Consultation on hearing history and current concerns faced by patient or their loved ones.

-Step 2: Otoscopy- visual inspection of the ear canal and eardrum.
+Step 2: Otoscopy- visual inspection of the ear canal and tympanic membrance (eardrum).

-Step 3: Hearing test- Pure tone and Bone conduction test in a soundproof booth via Interacoustic audiometer.
+Step 3: Hearing Assessment- pure tone and bone conduction test in a soundproof booth via Interacoustic audiometer.

-Step 4: Results presented in an Audiogram which shows the degree of your hearing loss.
+Step 4: Results presented in an audiogram which shows the degree and type of your hearing loss.

-Step 5: Evaluation of your condition and demonstration of hearing aids.
+Step 5: Evaluation of your condition and demonstration of suitable hearing aids.

-Our professional consultants will provide you a free trial of the latest hearing devices (programmed to your degree of hearing loss) in both quiet and noisy environments.
+Our professional audiologists will provide you a free trial of the latest hearing devices (programmed to your degree of hearing loss) in both quiet and noisy environments.

 Our hearing assessment is a necessary process – we believe that it is important that you get to try out the hearing aids before making a decision.